Whether you are a beginner or more experienced with photography, here are some of our favorite tips that will help you improve your photography!

 This rule helps you take eye-catching pictures by using one of the most effective rules of composition.

 If you want to take pictures that have a “wow” factor built in them, the Rule of Thirds is the composition secret you need to take advantage of!

 When a photograph is composed using the rule of thirds the eyes will wander the frame.
-A picture composed by the rule of thirds is usually more interesting and pleasing to the eye.
+A picture composed using the rule of thirds is usually more pleasing to the eye.

 If you want to take great photos that you’d be proud of, by using the rules of composition, check out the easy-to-follow Incredibly Important Composition Skills Course!